 This is where nurture meets nature.

 Our little barrel sauna has been opened to the public within a DIY “Do It Yourself” framework.
 This brings about a very classic Scandinavian modality, in the way you might find a similar set up in some mountainous forest terrain in Norway.
 This is rugged, there is mud from excess ground water in the winter, bring your boots, bring your own drinking water & towels, lighter and extra paper to start the fire.
 Now for the fun part, you start your own fire!
 This experience is for the adventurous.
 The sauna fits 4 comfortably, so bring a friend or 3.
-Cost of booking a 2 hour session is $35 all-in.
-There is a 30 minute buffer so that you have time to start your own fire, heat up the sauna and do a little tidy and prep for the next guest.
+Cost of booking a 2 hour session is $40 all-in with a built in 30 minute buffer to give you time to gather wood and start your own fire if you are the first of the day, and do a little tidy and prep for the next guest.
 There may not be anyone on site to assist you with the wood chopping & hauling and the fire building, but we are happy to answer your questions once you book.
 More details follow once you click on the below ‘Book Your Sauna’ link.
 Please do read all the provided info so you have clear expectations of your experience.

 Hours available for online booking: